Language-Research-Technology/ro-crate-modes/docs/soss-profiles.md

-# Schema.org Style Schemms (SoSSs) and their relationship to profiles
+# Schema.org Style Schemas (SoSSs) and their relationship to profiles

 Schema.org, which is the basic vocabulary for [RO-Crate] has a light-touch approach to describing what it refers to as its *schema* (with a